shaivipandey/eas503-notes/chapters/01/getting_started.md

     - I am on a hill, and I saw a man using a telescope
     - There is a man on a hill, and I am sawing him with a telescope.
     - source: <https://www.quora.com/What-are-some-examples-of-ambiguous-sentences>
-- Computer scientists have solved this problem by designing notations for expressing computations precisely and unambiguously.
+- Computer scientists have resolved this issue by devising notations for expressing computations precisely and without ambiguity.
 - These special notations are called "programming languages."
-- Similar to natural languages, there are many programming languages.
-But they all are instructions that a machine can understand.
-Programming languages can also look different.
-For example `3 + 4` in Python means add three to four.
-This same instruction in Schema is express as `(+ 3 4)`.
-They are both expressing the same idea; they look different.
+- Similar to natural languages, there exist numerous programming languages.
+However, they all serve as instructions that machines can comprehend.
+These programming languages can also exhibit variations in appearance.
+For instance, in Python, `3 + 4` signifies the addition of three and four.
+In Scheme, this equivalent instruction is presented as `(+ 3 4)`.
+While both convey the same concept, they are visually distinct.
-- Every programming language has a way to write mathematical expressions, repeat instructions several times, choose which instructions based on the current information you have, and much more.
+- Every programming language includes methods for crafting mathematical expressions, iterating instructions multiple times, making selections among instructions based on available information, and much more.
-- Programming languages take a **high-level** language, which are human-readable language expressions such as `c = a + b`, and translate it to machine language that the computer can execute.
+- Programming languages take a **high-level** language, comprising human-readable expressions like `c = a + b`, and translate it into machine language that the computer can execute.
-- A machine language consists of precise instructions to CPUs.
-For adding two numbers, the CPU instructions might look something like this:
+- A machine language consists of precise instructions for CPUs.
+When it comes to adding two numbers, the CPU instructions might resemble something like this:

 ```text
 load the number from memory location 2001 into the CPU